A computed tomography (CT) scan of the shoulder is an imaging method that uses x-rays to create cross-sectional pictures of the shoulder.

 - The cause of pain or other problems in the shoulder joint when MRI cannot be done

 - Masses and tumors, including cancer

-This test may also help guide a surgeon to the right area during a biopsy in the shoulder area.
+This test may also help a surgeon perform a biopsy or plan surgical treatment to the shoulder.

 Results are considered normal if the shoulder being examined is normal in appearance.

 - Allergic reaction to contrast dye